Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What business account benefits does Chase offer to military members?Chase offers account discounts and waived fees to active duty, reserve and veteran military service members, in addition to the following perks:

-- Chase Total Business Checking®.
-The $15 monthly maintenance fee is waived for military members.
+- Chase Business Complete Banking.
+The monthly maintenance fee is waived for military members.

 - Business Line of Credit.
 Business capital up to $500,000 is available and military members don’t pay the annual fee for the first year.